-Accountants go for CPA license because they want to get promoted beyond manager in CPA firms, or that they need a globally recognized qualification to progress to senior finance positions.
+Accountants go for a CPA (Certified Public Accountant) license because they want to get promoted beyond the manager level in CPA firms.
+Or, they need a globally recognized qualification to progress to senior finance positions.

-Professionals go for MBA degrees because they aspire to take leadership roles in business administration.
-These days, this can mean a wide variety of career choices, ranging from investment banking, analyst, strategic planning, marketing to general corporate positions.
+Professionals go for MBA (Master of Business Administration) degrees because they aspire to take leadership roles in business administration.
+These days, MBAs can lead to a wide variety of career choices.
+MBAs holders work in investment banking, analysis, strategic planning, marketing, and general corporate positions.

-CPAs focus on accounting, auditing or tax, while MBAs on finance and general management.
+CPAs focus on accounting, auditing, or tax issues.
+However, MBAs focus on finance and general management.

 What are the benefits of the CPA designation?

 If you have a basic background in accounting or tax and are willing to study really hard for a few months, you can pass the CPA Exam within 6-18 months.
 And if you already have an advanced accounting degree, you might already meet the CPA education requirements.
 (You can read more in this article about master’s degrees vs the CPA license.)

 Plus, if you use a proven CPA Exam review system, you can significantly increase your chances of passing the exam on the first time.
 So overall, if you pass your exams on the first time, you can certainly get your CPA much faster than your MBA.